-Kastelorizo ferries connect Dodecanese Islands with Cyclades Islands, Athens, Ikaria, Aegean Islands & Turkey with crossings available to Kos, Nisyros, Rhodes, Tilos, Kalymnos, Symi, Astypalea, Patmos & Lipsi (in Dodecanese Islands), Naxos & Paros (in Cyclades Islands), Piraeus (in Athens), Agios Kirikos (in Ikaria), Fournoi (in Aegean Islands) & Kas (in Turkey).
+Kastelorizo ferries connect Dodecanese Islands with Athens, Ikaria & Aegean Islands with crossings available to Kos, Nisyros, Rhodes, Tilos, Kalymnos, Symi, Astypalea, Patmos & Lipsi (in Dodecanese Islands), Piraeus (in Athens), Agios Kirikos (in Ikaria) & Fournoi (in Aegean Islands).
 Sailings from Kastelorizo are operated by numerous ferry companies.

 The small Greek island of Kastelorizo, found in a stretch of the Aegean Sea just a mile from the southern coast of Turkey, shot to fame after featuring in Gabriele Salvatores’ 1991 Oscar-winning flick Mediterraneo; a drama set in World War Two about a group of Italian soldiers who find themselves stranded on the island.
 Today it is a haven for holidaymakers looking for a pleasantly warm and secluded spot in the Mediterranean.